listenToRipley/vue/vueSchool/README.md

 Functions that are used inside of an application will be stored inside of `Vue.create({}` inside of a methods object.

 It's important to note that you won't have direct access to the data, you will need to bind the information by using `this`.
+This also means you can't use arrow functions.

 When you reference the function, you will not be required to instantiate it.